SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ## Equipment Finance Structures

+We focus on two options: capital lease or operating lease.

+### Capital Lease

-1. Capital lease: Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
+Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
 (A capital lease is sometimes referred to as a finance lease or sales lease.)
-2. Operating lease: This is the lower cost option.
-At the end of the agreement you'll have the option to return the equipment, extend the lease, or lease new equipment.

-### Capital Lease

 This option is an on balance sheet structure.
 Equipment can be recorded as an asset and depreciated, which means the payments are not fully tax-deductible.